 But aren’t you in the middle of production on The Avengers?

 It’ll just be over 12 days at my house.

 Oh and I’m thinking of shooting it in black and white.

-Apparently Whedon’s passion project for 20 years, his version of William Shakespeare’s glorious romantic comedy at times reaches perfection, particularly in the comic sub-plot involving Nathan Fillion’s Dogberry and Tom Lenk’s Verges but what constantly knocks you sideways watching this film is how incredible Shakespeare was as a dramatist, how he so brilliantly fashioned his characters and their language and that no matter what period or form his work is presented in, the man just knew how to tell a damn great story.
+Apparently Whedon’s passion project for 20 years, his version of William Shakespeare’s glorious romantic comedy at times reaches perfection, particularly in the comic subplot involving a hilarious Nathan Fillion as local constable Dogberry and Tom Lenk as his partner Verges.
+But what constantly knocks you sideways watching this film is how incredible Shakespeare was as a dramatist, how he so brilliantly fashioned his characters and their language and that no matter what period or form his work is presented in, the man just knew how to tell a damn great story.

 What provides another level to the proceedings is that Spencer Treat Clark’s superb Borachio actually carries a torch for Hero and his motives for the mischief are to try and shame Claudio in her eyes so she’ll look to him instead – it’s a nice touch and a reading I’ve not seen played in other productions.
 And what might also present a problem is that Leonato’s niece Beatrice, played with a winning sparkiness by Amy Acker, is the woman who Benedick loved and left before the war and now that he’s back, she is determined to make his life as unpleasant as possible.
 The good news for us is the more unpleasant she is, the funnier it is.